programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

     });
 ```

-Next, we're loading our data as another map layer, census.geojson.
+Next, we're loading our data as another map layer, `census.geojson`.
 This data will have additional properties: each point of data is represented by an icon.
 It will look and behave like a popup so that when you click on the icon it will load information from your data file (in this case, the Area_Name).

 ```javascript
    var map = L.map('my-map')